-- (a) Subject to the responsibility of the Finance Director for the systems of control, overall responsibility for the control of stores shall be delegated to an employee by the Chief Executive.
-The day-to-day responsibility may be delegated by him/her to departmental employees and stores managers/keepers, subject to such delegation being entered in a record available to the Finance Director.
-The control of any Pharmaceutical stocks shall be the responsibility of a designated Pharmaceutical Officer; the control of any fuel oil and coal of a designated Estates Manager. - (b) The responsibility for security arrangements and the custody of keys for any stores and locations shall be clearly defined in writing by the designated manager/Pharmaceutical Officer.
-Wherever practicable, stocks should be marked as health service property. - (c) The Finance Director shall set out procedures and systems to regulate the stores, including records for receipt of goods, issues, and returns to stores, and losses. - (d) Stocktaking arrangements shall be agreed with the Finance Director and there shall be a physical check covering all items in store at least once a year. - (e) Where a complete system of stores control is not justified, alternative arrangements shall require the approval of the Finance Director. - (f) The designated manager/Pharmaceutical Officer shall be responsible for a system approved by the Finance Director for a review of slow moving and obsolete items and for condemnation, disposal, and replacement of all unserviceable articles.
-The designated officer shall report to the Finance Director any evidence of significant overstocking and of any negligence or malpractice (see also section 13).
+- (a) Subject to the responsibility of the Director of Finance for the systems of control, overall responsibility for the control of stores shall be delegated to an employee by the Chief Executive.
+The day-to-day responsibility may be delegated by them to departmental employees and stores managers/keepers, subject to such delegation being entered in a record available to the Director of Finance.
+The control of any pharmaceutical stocks shall be the responsibility of the Chief Pharmacista designated Pharmaceutical Officer; the control of any fuel oil and coal of a designated the Head of Estates Manager. - (b) The responsibility for security arrangements and the custody of keys for any stores and locations shall be clearly defined in writing by the designated manager/Pharmaceutical Officer.
+Wherever practicable, stocks should be marked as health service property. - (c) The Director of Finance shall set out procedures and systems to regulate the stores, including records for receipt of goods, issues, and returns to stores, and losses. - (d) Stocktaking arrangements shall be agreed with the Director of Finance and there shall be a physical check covering all items in store at least once a year. - (e) Where a complete system of stores control is not justified, alternative arrangements shall require the approval of the Director of Finance. - (f) The designated manager/Pharmaceutical Officer shall be responsible for a system approved by the Director of Finance for a review of slow moving and obsolete items and for condemnation, disposal, and replacement of all unserviceable articles.
+The designated officer shall report to the Director of Finance any evidence of significant overstocking and of any negligence or malpractice (see also section 13).
 Procedures for the disposal of obsolete stock shall follow the procedures set out for disposal of all surplus and obsolete goods.